 I knew Caterina wasn't feeling so hot.
 She said as much when I saw her at Arcosanti over the course of the Soleri memorial gathering.
-But it didn't register that she might be talking about a 'something serious,' 'something deadly' matter: she gave off not even a whiff of a hint there might be that much gravity in her condition when she told me in that always-husky voice of hers that was laced like Italiana coffee spiked with rum, that her mother was trying to die, trying to hasten her death by not eating.
+But it didn't register that she might be talking about a 'something serious' matter, a 'something deadly' matter.
+She gave off not even a whiff of a hint that there might be that much gravity in her condition when she told me, in that always-husky voice of hers that was laced like Italiana coffee spiked with rum, that her mother was trying to die, trying to hasten her death by not eating.

 I never knew Nanni (Giovanni) Loy, Cate's father, a filmmaker of note.
-He died in 1995 - 8 years before I met her at Arcosanti; but the NYTimes death notice ends with a family dynamics report that leaves out, I daresay, quite a bit: "Mr. Loy is survived by his companion, Elvira Carteny, and four children, Tommaso, Francesco, Caterina, and Guglielmo."
+He died in 1995 - 8 years before I met her at Arcosanti.
+The NYTimes death notice ends with a family dynamics report that leaves out, I daresay, quite a bit: "Mr. Loy is survived by his companion, Elvira Carteny, and four children, Tommaso, Francesco, Caterina, and Guglielmo."

 Never mind what the obit leaves out.
 What I know is: I'm sad Cate's gone, and even if I'm glad I got to see her before she passed away, dying like that ain't any easier now than ever it might have been, anywhere over the world.
 At least IMO.

 Take whatever joy you can in the life you've been given, here and now.
-Make the best of it, good as you can.
+Make the best of it; learn to do good as well as you can.

 That's what Caterina Loy said, that's what she did.
 L'arte d'arrangiarsi - the art of making something out of nothing.
 "The art of turning a few simple ingredients into a feast, or a few gathered friends into a festival" - as author Elizabeth Gilbert notes in Eat Pray Love - that was Cate's specialty.

-Since Cate's contribution to Arcosanti was so food-centered, let's offer tribute by making sure the Arcosanti Cafe is completely transformed (I mean: totally/completely transformed) into the phenomenal "Garden to Table" establishment she recognized it can/should be.
+Since Cate's contribution to Arcosanti was so food-centered, I personally would like to see tribute offered in the form of making sure that the Arcosanti Cafe is completely transformed (I mean: totally/completely transformed) into the phenomenal "Farm/Garden to Table" establishment she recognized it can/should be.

 Grazie e ciao, Cate!